ESIPFed/data-help-desk/faq.md

 # FAQ

+## What is a data help desk?
+(TODO: Expand on this)

+A data help desk provides researchers with opportunities to engage with informatics experts familiar with their scientific domain and learn about skills and techniques that help further research and make data and software open and FAIR.
+It serves as a reference desk staffed with experts to answer questions and provide demos of tools and resources.
+It can be a physical, virtual, or hybrid service.

 ## Why is a data help desk needed?

 A data help desk is needed because researchers often have data-related questions